-Counter type: Logie tube Operating: Jan - Dec 2018 Performance: Good Verified: Yes
+Counter type: Logie tube Operating: Jan - Dec 2019 Performance: Good Verified: Yes

 The tube counter in Ennistymon on the Inagh River has been reinstalled after nearly fifty years.
-This site at the top of the fish pass was the original site of the fish counter which was a tube counter.
+This site at the top of the fish pass was the original site of the fish counter which was also a Logie tube counter.
 The current installation has CCTV verification since early January.
 The counter hut is in a new location and is only accessible to IFI staff.